Training structure

 Faculty of Science

-Polymers are all around us: we eat them, we wear them, we build extremely complex structures from them.
-From mature technologies to the most innovative materials, polymers are a crucial building block in the construction of tomorrow's world.
-In this course, we will look at a number of aspects, including the controlled synthesis of polymers and cross-linked materials, surface modification by polymers, a number of characterization tools adapted to polymers and, finally, a final section developing the latest advances involving polymers.
+Polymers are all around us: we eat them, we wear them, and we use them to construct extremely complex buildings.
+From mature technologies to the most innovative materials, polymers are a crucial building block for constructing the world of tomorrow.
+In this course, we will cover several aspects such as the controlled synthesis of polymers and cross-linked materials, surface modification using polymers, some characterization tools suitable for polymers, and finally a last section developing the latest advances involving polymers.

 ECTS